eForms Logo

 Arizona General Power of Attorney Form

 An Arizona general power of attorney grants “unlimited financial powers” to an agent of the principal on the document.
-This includes the ability to sell property, run a business, hire employees, file taxes, pay debts, access bank accounts, trusts, and safety deposit boxes, and other general estate-running business.
-Arizona specifies that the general power of attorney document goes into effect upon signing, and the powers do not continue if the principal becomes incapacitated, which is defined as a medical professional stating that the principal is no longer capable of making decisions for him or herself.
+This includes the ability to sell property, run a business, hire employees, file taxes, pay debts, and access bank accounts.
+The document goes into effect upon signing, and the powers terminate if the principal becomes incapacitated.

 How to Write: